top

 • NAP: To be eligible for NAP, the producer must have a contract for the purchase of the hemp.

-• WFRP: Eligibility for WFRP coverage requires you to file either a Schedule F tax form or other farm tax forms for farm revenue for your history period.
-You must also have a contract for the purchase of the insured hemp, and have no more than $8.5 million in insured revenue, which is the farm revenue allowed to be insured under the policy multiplied by the coverage level you select.
+• WFRP and Micro Farm: Eligibility for WFRP and Micro Farm coverage requires you to file either a Schedule F tax form or other farm tax forms for farm revenue for your history period.
+You must also have a contract for the purchase of the insured hemp and have no more than $17 million in insured revenue for WFRP or $350,000 in approved revenue for Micro Farm.

 Is any documentation required to show the hemp producer can market their harvested crop?